 Spreading budget across dozens of subreddits or broad interest categories dilutes your message and wastes spend.
 Start narrow with highly relevant communities.

 Each subreddit has unwritten rules and cultural norms.
 Ads that violate these norms face negative engagement.
-Research target communities before advertising.
+Research target communities before advertising and review the Reddit advertising policy to ensure compliance.

 Reddit often influences decisions over longer timeframes.
 Users may see your ad, research further, and convert days or weeks later.
 Use extended attribution windows and track view-through conversions.